proper-testing/proper-testing.github.io/pages_src/Tutorials/0#PropEr_introduction_to_Property-Based_Testing.md

 the property.

 What's the problem?
-We can find out by manually testing the `sort/1` function in the Erlang shell using these inputs:
+We can find out by manually testing the `sort/1` function in the Erlang shell using these inputs that PropEr discovered for us:

     :::erl
     13> my_sort:sort([-8,14,-1,1,-1]).